Use our search tool to browse our database of frequently asked questions!

 Zero Excess - Offered by selected car hire companies but can also be booked through Auto Europe.
 Covers the excess, but not windows, wheels, tyres, roof and underside of the vehicle.
-Also excludes some damage other car hire excess insurance would normally cover and at times this had led to negative comment on blogs where users feel that minor damage have been rather harshly attributed to driver recklessness - the company policy is to exclude covering damage where it is caused by the driver not taking due care, is reckless or negligent.
+Also excludes some damage other car hire excess insurance would normally cover and at times this had led to negative comment on blogs where users feel that minor damage has been rather harshly attributed to driver recklessness - the company policy is to exclude covering damage where it is caused by the driver not taking due care, or where they consider the driver was reckless or negligent.
 (Auto Europe say this includes - but is not limited to - adding wrong fuel, not following the rules of the road, damages incurred while parking or in a parking facility, burned clutch, using the hand brake incorrectly etc).

 Refundable Excess - Offers reimbursement for any excess paid to the supplier for accidental damage.
 You should decline the supplier's additional excess reduction insurance upon check out.
 Bear in mind the same exclusions as above.

 Please note that in the UK these take the form of waivers rather than insurance, so you do not have the added protection of the Financial Services Compensation Scheme should the product supplier fail.
 Furthermore disputes could not be dealt with through the Financial Ombudsman Service.